 If there are nursery rhymes to help kids learn dexterity in their fingers, you can bet there are nursery rhymes that teach them about math.
 Counting songs like 10 little Indians, Five Little Monkeys, or One, Two, Buckle My Shoe aim to teach children all about numbers.

 Most, if not all, nursery rhymes are songs that teach children how to speak.
 Often, these are those songs that have alliterations in them like Peter Piper Picked a Peck of Pickled Peppers or ones over-ridden with rhymes like Hickory, Dickory, Dock.
-The repetitive sounds help children learn how to speak each letter, each vowel, and each consonant which are after all the foundation of their ability to speak.

-6 – Ones that Explore the Body and How to Take Care of It
+Ones that Explore the Body and How to Take Care of It

 The fact that kids’ memories improve by learning concepts through music is the main reason why we have nursery rhymes that teach about the body and caring for it.
 The idea is the easier it is to remember such concepts through song, the easier it is for children to incorporate such knowledge into their routine.
-Brush your teeth nursery rhymes for instance motivate kids to brush their teeth and also teach them how to.
-Head, Shoulders, Knees, and Toes is another that lets kids understand their bodies better (apart from it being a great way to exercise your child’s body).

-7 – Songs that Teach About People and Animals
+Songs that Teach About People and Animals

-A great way to get children to learn different types of people and different types of animals is through nursery rhymes.
+A great way to get children to learn about different types of people and different types of animals is through nursery rhymes.
 We can bet your kid will have a clearer understanding of what farm animals are after listening to Old McDonald Had a Farm on repeat for an entire week.
-Baby Shark and Daddy Finger are two very popular nursery rhymes for toddlers, and they are also instrumental in teaching kids about the family.

-8 – Ones that Enhance Social Skills
+Ones that Enhance Social Skills

 Children can learn to share, treat each other kindly, to be honest, prudent and obedient through nursery rhymes.
-Rhymes such as Mary Had a Little Lamb, London Bridge, and There was an Old Woman who Lived in a Shoe are examples of ‘positive behavior’ rhymes.
+Rhymes such as Mary Had a Little Lamb, London Bridge, and There was an Old Woman who Lived in a Shoe are examples of ‘positive behaviour’ rhymes.

 How to Make Nursery Rhyming More Fun